ai-se/RAISE--Documentation/Readme.md

 # Submitting Jobs
 1. As an example, I'll use my [run.py](https://github.com/ai-se/Transfer-Learning/blob/master/SOURCE/run.py) file.
 On an ordinary unix system, you would have to execute `$ python run.py _test ant > log/ant.py` to get it going.
 2. To run this on the cluster use
-`bsub -W 60 -n 4 -o ./out/out.%J -e ./err/err.%J python run.py _test ant > log/ant.log`
+`bsub -W 6000 -n 4 -o ./out/out.%J -e ./err/err.%J python run.py _test ant > log/ant.log`
-  - "-W 60" asks for sixty minutes of time.
-The job will time out after five minutes if still running.
+  - "-W 6000" asks for six thousand minutes of time.
+The job will time out after 100 hours if still running.
   - "-n 4" asks for 4 processors.
-  - "-o pmonte.out.%J" denotes a file where standard output from the job will be saved.
+  - "-o ./out/out.%J" denotes a file where standard output from the job will be saved.
   - The "-e" line designates a file where standard error output from the job will be saved.
+  - %J by the way assigns a unique process ID for the job.
+Use this to keep track of stuff.

 ### Multiple Jobs
 To submit multiple jobs, like in my case with 12 more projects like ant, use SHELL scripts to run your job.
 Create a master shell script as follows and just run that..